Protesters enter Iraqi parliament, chant curses against Iran

 No lawmakers were present.
 Only security forces were inside the building and they appeared to allow the protesters in with relative ease.

+The breach came amid the biggest protest since Iraqi elections were held in October.
+The demonstrators were protesting the recent nomination of Mohammed al-Sudani as the official nominee of the Coordination Framework bloc, a coalition led by Iran-backed Shiite parties and their allies.

-BAGHDAD (AP) — Demonstrators, many among them the followers of an influential cleric, breached Baghdad's heavily fortified Green Zone on Wednesday to protest the selection of a nominee for prime minister by Iran-backed parties.
+Earlier Wednesday, demonstrators, many among them the followers of an influential cleric, breached Baghdad's heavily fortified Green Zone to protest the selection of a nominee for prime minister by Iran-backed parties.

 Riot police used water cannons to repel demonstrators pulling down cement blast walls.
 But many breached the gates to the area, which houses government buildings and foreign embassies.